 Pedestrian Space is an NGO that through media, communications & research advocates & educates on walkability as a central aspect of sustainable urbanism.

-Pedestrian Space is a media and advocacy platform established in 2021 to document and explore aspects of walkability as a key dimension for sustainable urban development.
-The platform presents living examples of walkable urbanism, best practices as well as barriers to pedestrianization and covers issues of quality of life, health, spatial and social equity and environmental benefit of walkable communities.
+Pedestrian Space is an NGO and platform that, through media, communications, education, and research, centers walkability as a foundational aspect of sustainable urbanism.
+The platform presents best practices as well as barriers to walkability and aims to shape awareness on how diverse issues of urban development relate to quality of life, spatial and social equity, environmental and public health.

-At the heart of media and advocacy at Pedestrian Space is the interest in and commitment to the development of healthy, liveable and sustainable communities.
+At the heart of media and advocacy at Pedestrian Space is the interest in and commitment to the development of healthy, resilient communities.

 The platform is also dedicated to inspiring and engaging in dialogue about the reduction of car dependence as a critical and global issue.
 The idea of a “culture of walkability” as manifest in several dimensions- including media depictions of walking as a form of mobility, public space that supports quality pedestrian infrastructure and connectivity and the habits, psychological and environmental factors that form our mobility choices- is also a central focus.